-Tucson police investigate homicide on city's west side
+Tucson Police investigate homicide on city's west side

-Tucson police are investigating the killing of a 41-year-old man on the city's west side.
+Tucson police are investigating a Tuesday morning homicide on the city’s west side, officials said.

-Officers went to a house in the 1300 block of South Copias Way about 7 a.m.
-Thursday after a reported shooting and found Cedric Anthony Pete wounded, police said in a news release.
-The home is near West Starr Pass Boulevard and South Greasewood Road.
+Shortly before 5 a.m., a shooting was reported in the 1500 block of West Niagara Street, near West St. Mary's and North Silverbell roads.
+Police found no one there, but shortly after, Pablo Antonio Valenzuela, 46, was located nearby at St. Mary's Hospital, a Tucson police news release said.

+Valenzuela was taken to Banner-University Medical Center, where he was pronounced dead, the release said.

 Anyone with information is asked to call 88-CRIME.